CumulusNetworks/docs/content/cumulus-linux-511/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 {{%notice note%}}
 - To use Noise Transfer Servo, you need to enable SyncE on the switch and on PTP interfaces.
 - Cumulus Linux supports Noise Transfer Servo on Spectrum ASICs that support SyncE.
-- NVIDIA recommends you do not change the default Noise Transfer Servo configuration parameters.
 - NVIDIA recommends you use Noise Transfer Servo with PTP Telecom profiles.
 If you use other profiles or choose not to use a profile, make sure to set the sync interval to -3 or better.
 {{%/notice%}}